Skip to main content

 Worst banks for the environment

 Banks are involved in so many of the industries causing environmental destruction, it’s almost impossible to pick just one worst offender.
-However, HSBC and Barclays were both named in every one of the reports on financing environmental damage discussed above, so are likely best avoided.
+However, Barclays and HSBC are among the largest financiers of fossil fuels, so are likely best avoided.

 Your best bet is to look up banks which are solely focused on greener financing.
 We name a few in our guides to current accounts and savings account guides.